We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Limited growth

 If you want to grow some basic aquarium plants in limited space and your tank isn’t too deep, then the Aqueon Clip-On LED will do the trick.
-This small light is easy to install, but is best suited to smaller, shallower aquariums.
+This small light is easy to install but is best suited to smaller, shallower aquariums.
 Given its compact size, it does not do well in larger or deeper systems since it is not strong enough to penetrate.

 The Aqueon Clip-On LED light is ideally suited for aquarium plants that are not too picky about their light requirements.
 Although limited in its output, this light is a great, inexpensive choice for simple setups with basic light needs.
 It's also a good supplemental option, allowing you to throw some light to a corner of your tank that may otherwise not get enough.

-Dimensions: 7 x 12.5 x 4 inches | Watts: 13 watts | Colors: White or Blue LEDs | Color Temperature: One setting
+Dimensions: 7 x 12.5 x 4 inches | Watts: 13 watts | Colors: White or blue LEDs | Color Temperature: One setting

 What We Like